-SEP T1(S1) is triggered for an outgoing L4 bearer establishment procedure (see Figure V.5).
+SEP T1(S1) initiates an outgoing L4 bearer establishment procedure (see Figure V.5).
 Such a L4-related stimuli may be received from the MGC (1) or from the partner SEP (due to correspondent sepplink settings).
-After successful IP transport connection establishment (3, 4), the MG initiates immediately an outgoing TLS session establishment (5).
+After successful IP transport connection establishment (3, 4), the MG immediately initiates an outgoing TLS session establishment (5).

 …